fxp-jim/HorizonDocs/docs/Account Creation.md

 Note: You cannot save changes without choosing at least one primary contact method.

-9. Log in to **Horizon** on the login page with your username and password.
+9. On the login page, log in to **Horizon** with your username and password.